Close

 A recent study examined the effect these modern care models had on residents and their quality of life.
 The study found that elderly residents with dementia who resided in dementia-specific small-scale houses appeared to benefit in terms of physical functioning, Moreover, residents living in nondementia-specific small-scale living arrangements reported being more satisfied with the care they received compared to residents living in traditional nursing homes.

 It is crucial that no matter what kind of nursing home or other long-term care facility an older adult patient resides in, they must be given high quality care at all times.
 These elderly patients are vulnerable and often frail.
 Nursing and general care staff are responsible for ensuring that these residents are getting their needs met and their quality of life is maintained.
-If you or someone you love is a victim of elder abuse or neglect in a nursing home or assisted living facility, such as one in Eagle Rock or El Segundo, California, contact The Law Offices of Ben Yeroushalmi.
+If you or someone you love is a victim of elder abuse or neglect in a nursing home or assisted living facility, such as one in Eagle Rock or El Segundo, California, contact The Yeroushalmi Law.
 Mr. Yeroushalmi and his associates are experts in elder law and passionate about defending victims of elder abuse.